Lives Cut Short: Remembering Health Care Workers In Their 20s Killed By COVID-19

 Jasmine Obra believed that if it wasn't for her brother Joshua, she wouldn't exist.
 When 7-year-old Josh realized that his parents weren't going to live forever, he asked for a sibling so he would never be alone.

-By spring 2020, at ages 29 and 21, Josh and Jasmine shared a condo in Anaheim, California, not far from Disneyland, which they both loved.
+By spring 2020, at ages 29 and 21, Josh and Jasmine shared a condo in Anaheim, Calif., not far from Disneyland, which they both loved.

-Both worked at a 147-bed locked nursing facility that specialized in caring for elderly people with cognitive issues such as Alzheimer's, where Jasmine, a nursing student, was mentored by Josh, a registered nurse.
+Both worked at a 147-bed locked nursing facility that specialized in caring for elderly people with cognitive issues such as Alzheimer's and where Jasmine, a nursing student, was mentored by Josh, a registered nurse.

-Both got tested for COVID-19 on the same day in June.
+Both got tested for the coronavirus on the same day in June.

 Both tests came back positive.

-Yet only one of them survived.
+Only one of them survived.

-While COVID-19 takes a far deadlier toll on elderly people than on young adults, an investigation of front-line health care worker deaths by the Kaiser Health News and the Guardian has uncovered numerous instances when staff members under age 30 were exposed on the job and also succumbed.
+While COVID-19 takes a far deadlier toll on elderly people than on young adults, an investigation of front-line health care worker deaths by Kaiser Health News and The Guardian has uncovered numerous instances in which staff members under age 30 were exposed on the job and also succumbed.

 Among 167 confirmed front-line worker deaths the reporters investigated, 21 medical staffers, or 13% of the total, were under 40, and eight (5%) fatalities were under 30.
 The median age of a COVID-19 death in the general population is 78, while the median age of health care worker deaths in the database is 57.
-This is in part because the reporters included only people of working age who were treating patients during the pandemic — but it is also because, as health workers, they are far more exposed to the virus.
+This is in part because the reporters included only people of working age who were treating patients during the pandemic — but it is also because, as health workers, they are exposed to the virus far more.

 Young health care workers are at a "stage in their career and a stage of life at which they have so much more to offer," says Andrew Chan, a physician at Massachusetts General Hospital and epidemiologist at Harvard Medical School.
 "Lives lost among any young people related to COVID really should be considered something that's unacceptable to us as a society," he adds.

-As coronavirus cases surge — and shortages of lifesaving protective gear like N95 masks, gowns and gloves persist — the nation's health care workers face a disproportionate risk.
+As coronavirus cases surge — and shortages of lifesaving protective gear such as N95 masks, gowns and gloves persist — the nation's health care workers face a disproportionate risk.
 Chan's research has found that health care workers of any age are at least three times more likely to become infected than the general population, and the risk is greater if they are people of color or have to work without adequate personal protective equipment.
-People of color are also likelier to have inadequate access to PPE.
+People of color are also likelier to have inadequate access to protective gear.

 In interviews, relatives and friends of these younger victims described a particular and wrenching sorrow.
 Everything lay ahead for these front-line workers.
 They were just embarking on their careers.
 Some still lived in the family home; others were looking forward to getting married or had young children.
-Several parents of victims contacted by the Guardian and KHN said they were simply unable to talk about what had happened, so immense was their grief.
+Several parents of victims contacted by The Guardian and Kaiser Health News said they were simply unable to talk about what had happened, so immense was their grief.

 "We're all destroyed," Urrea says.
 "I can't even believe it."

-Dulce Garcia, 29, an interpreter at a medical facility in Chapel Hill, North Carolina, died in May.
+Dulce Garcia, 29, an interpreter at a medical facility in Chapel Hill, N.C., died in May.
 "It just doesn't feel real," says friend Brittany Mathis.
 Garcia was the one who wouldn't let friends drive if they'd had too many drinks, and she loved going out to dance to bachata, merengue and reggaeton.
 "There were so many things she had unfinished," Mathis says.

-While people of any age with underlying conditions such as diabetes and obesity are at higher risk of a severe COVID-19 infection, the particular impacts of the virus on young adults are only now becoming clear.
+While people of any age with underlying conditions such as diabetes and obesity are at higher risk of a severe COVID-19 infection, the particular effects of the virus on young adults are only now becoming clear.

 Doctors in New York noticed that more younger patients than usual were presenting with strokes, to the point that "the average age of our stroke patients with large-vessel strokes" — the most devastating kind — "has come down," says Thomas Oxley, a Mount Sinai medical system neurosurgeon.
 COVID-19 infections cause inflammation, and often blood clots, in blood vessels as well as the lungs.

-'It's too much to think about'
+"It's too much to think about"

 Angela Padula thought that she and Dennis Bradt had done everything right.

 Padula, 27, and Bradt, 29, became engaged on Feb.
-8. She was a special-education teacher, and he was an addiction technician at Conifer Park, a private addiction treatment facility in Glenville, N.Y.
+8. She was a special education teacher, and he was an addiction technician at Conifer Park, a private addiction treatment facility in Glenville, N.Y.

 The couple wanted to save up for a few years for their wedding, but by early April, they had already purchased her engagement and wedding rings.
 Bradt, who had the sweeter tooth, had chosen a raspberry-swirl wedding cake.